-How do I flavor the cheese to with garlic and herbs?
+How do I flavor the cheese with garlic and herbs?

-Two to three gloves of minced garlic and 2 tsp. of dry or fresh herbs of choice flavors the cheese nicely and make the perfect blend of flavors.
+Two to three cloves of minced garlic and 2 tsp. of dry or fresh herbs of choice flavors the cheese nicely and make the perfect blend of flavors.

 Does this coconut cheese taste like coconut?